waepoints/waepointstandards/outline.md

 Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The User’s System Or Compatible Device’s Or Compatible Devices’

-Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones, Of The Joined And/Or From Outside The User’s System Interacting, System’s, or Systems’, or Compatible Device’s, or Compatible Devices’ Users and Users Of The Managing Entity
+Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones, of The Zones of Joined Compatible System(s) to the User's System, and of the User(s) on the Zones of The Joined Compatible System(s) to the User's System and of the User(s) on the Zones Of The Managing Entity and of the Zones on the Managing Entity

 Confirmed Phrase and Confirmed Phrases Of The Managing Entity’s Owner’s, or Owners’

 Confirmed Phrase and Confirmed Phrases Of The User’s System’s, or Systems’ Or Compatible Device’s Or Compatible Devices’ Owner’s, or Owners’

-Confirmed Phrase and Confirmed Phrases Of The Users Of The System Or Compatible Device’s Or Compatible Devices’ and The Users Of The Joined and/or From Outside The User’s System Interacting, Compatible Device’s, or Compatible Devices’, or System’s, or Systems’, Users and Users Of The Managing Entity
+Confirmed Phrase and Confirmed Phrases Of The User(s) Of The System Or Compatible Device’s Or Compatible Devices’ and of The User(s) Of The Joined Compatible System(s) to the User's System, and of The User(s) Of The Managing Entity

 Commands and Definitions Of The User By The User and Imbuings and Definitions Of Property Of The Managing Entity’s Owner’s, or Owners’

 Commands and Definitions Of The User By The User and Imbuings and Definitions Of Property Of The User’s System’s  Or Compatible Device’s Or Compatible Devices’ Owner’s, or Owners’

-Commands and Definitions Of The User By The User and Imbuings and Definitions Of Property By Users Of The User’s System and Users Of The Joined And/Or From Outside The User’s System Interacting, Compatible Device, Or Compatible Devices, Or System, Or Systems’ Users and Users Of The Managing Entity
+Commands and Definitions Of The User By The User and Imbuings and Definitions Of Property By The User(s) Of The User’s System and The User(s) Of The Joined Compatible System(s) to the User's System and The User(s) Of The Managing Entity

-Comments and Definitions Of The User By Other Users and Definitions Of Some Users Of The System Or Compatible Device’s Or Compatible Devices’
+Comments and Definitions Of The User By Other The User(s) Of The System, and Definitions Of Some Users Of The System Or Compatible Device’s Or Compatible Devices’

-Comments and Definitions Of The User By Other Users and Definitions Of Some Users Of The Managing Entity’s Owners

-Comments and Definitions Of The User By Other Users and Definitions of Some Users Of The Joined and/or From Outside The User’s System Interacting, Compatible Device’s, Or Compatible Devices’, Or System’s, Or Systems’, Users and Users Of The Managing Entity
+Comments and Definitions Of The User By Other The User(s) Of The Joined Compatible System(s) and By Other The User(s) Of The Managing Entity and Definitions of Some Users Of The Joined Compatible System(s) to the User's System and Some User(s) Of The Managing Entity

 ### Preferring Hierarchy